 The standards of conduct, performance and ethics (SCPEs) are an essential set of standards for all our stakeholders – from registrants and service users to education providers and trade unions.
-They are also essential to the functionality of HCPC as a regulator.
+They are also essential to the work of HCPC as a regulator.

-The SCPEs are important because they:
+The Standards are important because they:

 - set out, in general terms, how we expect our registrants to behave;